-- Once M-set is consolidated and stabilized, the ideographs in M-set will be checked intensively as a complete set at least once to ensure data and glyph integrity. - b.
-Approval by member bodies by majority is needed before the set can be prepared for WG2 submission.
+- Once M-set is consolidated and stabilized, the ideographs in M-set will be checked intensively as a complete set at least once to ensure data and glyph integrity. - Approval by IRG using majority vote by member bodies is needed before the set can be prepared for WG2 submission.